Mehdierli/ProgrammingNotes/Angular.md

 * JSON Web Token using for securely transmitting information between parties as a JSON object.
 This information can be verified because it is digitally signed.

 ## When should you use JSON Web Tokens?
-* Authorization
+* Authentication, Authorization
+* In authentication, when the user successfully logs in using their credentials, the server will return a JSON Web Token.
-    + Once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services, and resources that are permitted with that token.
+* Once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services, and resources that are permitted with that token.
 * Information Exchange
     + JSON Web Tokens are a good way of securely transmitting information between parties.
 * JSON Web Tokens consist of three parts separated by dots (.),